yjschein/Predicting_Car_Accident_Severity/readme.md

 By: Jagandeep Singh & Yehuda Schein

 ## Introduction
 We are using "Chicago Car Crash Dataset."
-This dataset initially had 431257 rows.
+This dataset initially had 431,257 rows.
-The dataset included date and time, number of cars involved, weather condition, road condition, traffic way type, etc. We are predicting the severity of an accident.\
+The dataset included date and time, number of cars involved, weather condition, road condition, traffic way type, and many other features as well.
+We are predicting the severity of an accident.\
 ![](images/geo.png)

 ## Data Cleaning